espena/nlconv/README.md

 - Linux (Line Feed)
 - Apple II and early Mac OS (Carriage Return)

-For fixed-length records in a continous file (without line breaks), this tool can split the files into multiple lines, one per record.
+For fixed-length records in a continuos file (without line breaks), this tool can split the files into multiple lines, one per record.
 This is crucial for a number of common database import routines, as they rely on reading one line at a time.